zengm-games/facesjs/README.md

     # Display a face, but impose that it has blue skin
     faces.display("my-div-id", face, { body: { color: "blue" } });

+### Options

+The `generate` function takes a second optional arguement, which takes in extra parameters for player creation, in the form of an object.
+Currently, you can assign a race attribute that can be white, black, asian, or hispanic.

+    # Generates a random player who will be white
+    const face = faces.generate(null, {race: "white"});

 ## Development

 Running `yarn run start` will do a few things: